-U.S., Europe plan joint push to cut methane -- and convince other nations to follow suit
+U.S., Europe plan joint push to cut methane — and convince other nations to follow suit

 Climate activists welcomed the push for a coordinated, global commitment focused on methane.

-“We commend the countries that take this pledge and urge them to move from verbal ambition to decisive action," Sarah Smith, who directs the Super Pollutants program at the Clean Air Task Force, said in a statement.
+“We commend the countries that take this pledge and urge them to move from verbal ambition to decisive action,” Sarah Smith, director of the Super Pollutants Program at the Clean Air Task Force, said in a statement.
 “The science tells us we have vanishingly little time left to slow global warming before we start passing serious climate tipping points.
 The fastest way to pump the brakes is to reduce methane pollution.”

 The undertaking could serve as a way for nations to showcase their national commitments to cut methane, “something we have sorely needed as climate change takes hold around the world,” she said.
-“This will be a promising first step....
-We now need all world leaders to step up and act.”
+“This will be a promising first step. … We now need all world leaders to step up and act.”

-In the United States, the push to limit emissions of methane has found a measure of bipartisan support.
+In the United States, the push to limit methane emissions has found a measure of bipartisan support.
 This summer, a bipartisan group of lawmakers voted to restore a rule targeting leaks of methane from oil and gas operations — the nation’s largest industrial source of such emissions — reinstating Obama-era standards that had been dismantled under President Donald Trump.

 The Biden administration, meanwhile, has pledged to cut the nation’s overall emissions by at least half by 2030, in part by pursuing even tougher standards on methane pollution.
-The Environmental Protection Agency is expected to detail a more stringent set of proposals for overseeing methane later this month, and congressional Democrats are considering imposing a fee on methane emissions as part of a broad, $3.5 trillion budget bill they aim to pass this fall.
+The Environmental Protection Agency is expected to detail a more stringent set of proposals for overseeing methane later this month, and congressional Democrats are considering imposing a fee on methane emissions as part of a broad $3.5 trillion budget bill they aim to pass this fall.

-The president’s deputy national climate adviser, Ali Zaidi, described curbing methane emissions in an interview with The Washington Post this week as “one of the most important things we can be doing, especially in terms of the near-term picture, when it comes to climate.”
+Ali Zaidi, the president’s deputy national climate adviser, described curbing methane emissions in an interview with The Post this week as “one of the most important things we can be doing, especially in terms of the near-term picture, when it comes to climate.”